What is Zero-Touch Payment Processing?

-Zero-Touch payment processing is a secure way to virtually collect payments for goods and services, without the use of cash or paper checks.
+Zero-Touch payment processing, also called contactless payment, is a secure way to virtually collect payments for goods and services without using cash or paper checks.
 And it's more popular than ever.

-While traditional payment processing is highly manual and requires multiple physical touches, Zero-Touch payments are processed through digital channels, can be managed remotely, and automated to help you streamline collections and improve working capital.
+The reason is simple: While traditional payment processing is highly manual and requires multiple physical touches, zero-touch payments are processed through digital channels, can be managed remotely, and are automated to help you streamline collections and improve cash flow.
+But does it work?

-Many people associate touchless payments with tap-and-go credit cards, but there are many other zero-touch alternatives that don't carry low transaction limits and hefty fees.
-There are also options like digital bank payments, digital wallets, smart cards, and eChecks.
+Many associate touchless payments with tap-and-go credit cards, but other zero-touch alternatives don't carry transaction limits and hefty fees.
+There are also payment options like ACH, digital bank transfers, digital wallets, smart cards, and eChecks.

-Zero-Touch payment methods for B2B businesses can be classified into two areas: credit and bank payment systems.
+In general, Zero-Touch payment methods for B2B companies can be classified into two areas: credit and bank payment systems.
 Both types require a secure payment gateway to accept and process payments.

 Zero-Touch Credit Payments

-- Credit Card (Virtual terminal): Virtual terminals let you securely charge credit cards remotely from a smartphone, computer, or tablet.
+- Credit Card (Virtual Terminal).
+Virtual terminals let you securely charge credit cards remotely from a mobile device, computer, or tablet.

-- Smart card: A contactless credit card with a microprocessor that can be loaded with funds to make transactions.
+- Smart card.
+A contactless credit card with a microprocessor that can be loaded with funds.

-- Virtual card: A digital form of payment that allows you to create a unique 16-digit virtual card number that can be tied to a bank account.
+- Virtual card.
+A digital form of card payment that allows you to create a unique 16-digit virtual card number that can be tied to a bank account.

 Zero-Touch Bank Payments

-- Electronic Funds Transfer: A bank transfer processed over a computerized network among accounts at the same bank or separate institutions.
+- Electronic Funds Transfer.
+A bank transfer processed over a computer network among accounts at the same bank or separate institutions.

-- Automated Clearing House (Virtual Terminal): Virtual terminals also allow you to process bank payments over a computer-based clearing house.
+- Automated Clearing House (Virtual Terminal).
+Virtual terminals also allow you to process ACH payments over a computer-based clearing house.

 Recommended: Payment alternatives to cash and paper checks

-Zero-Touch payment processing isn't only about collecting payments digitally; it's also about how you manage accounts receivable (A/R) for your business.
-It involves digitizing and automating your A/R process from the ground up in order to collect payments faster, safer, and more efficiently.
+Zero-Touch payment processing isn't only about collecting payments digitally; it's also about how you manage accounts receivable (AR) for your business.
+For an actual contactless payment experience, a company must set aside resources to digitize and automate its AR process to collect payments faster, safer, and more efficiently.

-A digital transformation is necessary since a Zero-Touch payment strategy can include a number of different features and customizations to help you:
+A digital transformation is necessary since a Zero-Touch payment strategy can include several different features and customizations, such as:

-- Automate reconciliation, data entry and other manual A/R tasks
+- Automated reconciliation, data entry, and other manual AR tasks

-- Payment Portal: Allow customers to pay one or multiple invoices at a time via an online payment portal.
-Supports a variety of payment options.
+- Payment Portal.
+Customers can pay one or multiple invoices simultaneously via an online payment portal.
+It also supports a variety of payment options.

-- Payment Links / Pay Now Button: Customers can make payments directly from emails, invoices, billing reminders, sales orders, and statements.
+- Payment Links / Pay Now Button.
+Customers can make payments directly from email invoices, invoices, billing reminders, sales orders, and statements.

-Now that we've gone over the basics of Zero-Touch payment processing, let's take a look at how Zero-Touch can benefit your business.
+Now that we've gone over the basics of Zero-Touch payment processing let's look at how Zero-Touch can benefit your business.

 1. Offer flexible payment options and get paid faster

 You can accept multiple payment options remotely, including credit and debit cards, electronic checks/ACH, and zero-fee digital bank payments.
-Customers can self-service and set up recurring payments, allowing a set-and-forget approach to making payments:
+Customers can self-service and set up recurring payments, allowing an automated approach to making payments:

-- Digital payment portal: when you set up a digital payment portal, there's no need for your team to be there to manually collect the payment.
+- Digital payment portal.
+When you set up a digital payment portal, there's no need for your team to be there to collect the payment manually.
 You can offer customers 24/7 access to make payments while reducing your overheads.

-- Custom reminders: it can help to send a friendly reminder when payment is due, but not all clients are the same.
-You can create customer plans for each client or category, from within the software.
+- Custom reminders.
+It can help to send a friendly reminder when payment is due, but not all clients are the same.
+You can create custom plans for each client or category within the software.

-- Faster payment options: paper checks may take weeks to arrive by mail, but the latest online payment options allow your customers to 'pay now' from within the invoice or email itself.
-It's fast, easy and means you get paid almost instantly.
+- Faster payment options.
+Paper checks may take weeks to arrive by mail, but electronic payment options allow your customers to use a 'Pay Now' from within the digital invoice.
+It's fast, easy, and means you get paid much faster.

 2. Increase efficiency to save time and money